 - earth moving and excavation

-So as you can see there is great risk for people to be exposed, even through the simplest of daily tasks.
+So, as you can see there is significant risk for people to be exposed, even just through the simplest of daily tasks.

 What can I negative effects expect from exposure to silica dust?
 What diseases can it cause?

 If a employee or even a DIYer is exposed to and breathes silica dust they could develop: